 Clinical & Professional Skills (30 credits): In this module, you will develop key clinical and professional skills related to working as a Physician Associate.
 For example; research methods, clinical skills, history taking, physical examination, ethics, communication skills, professional guidelines and regulation, evidence-based medicine, inter-professional education.

-General Medicine 1 (30 credits): This module provides a systemic approach to learning about organ systems and clinical pharmacology.
-Content will include diseases and health conditions associated with major organ systems (e.g. muscular, skeletal, nervous, circulatory, lymphatic, respiratory, endocrine, urinary/excretory, reproductive and digestive), and how they are treated.
+General Medicine (30 credits): This module provides a systemic approach to learning about organ systems and clinical pharmacology.
+Content will include diseases and health conditions associated with major organ systems (e.g. muscular, skeletal, circulatory, lymphatic, respiratory, endocrine, urinary, and digestive), and how they are treated.
 The role of the Physician Associate in therapeutics and prescribing will also be discussed.

-General Medicine 2 (30 credits): This module will equip you with a sound knowledge of different areas in the clinical setting, and the role of such specialisms in primary and secondary care.
-Content includes: paediatrics, orthopaedics, surgery, obstetrics and gynaecology, emergency medicine, critical care and rehabilitation medicine.
+Specialist Medicine (30 credits): This module will equip you with a sound knowledge of different areas in the clinical setting, and the role of such specialisms in primary and secondary care.
+Content includes: Dermatology, Ophthalmology, ENT (ears, nose and throat), Haematology, Neurology and Obstetrics and Gynaecology.

 Practice-Related Project (60 credits): This module involves completion of an independent (but supervised) evidence-based, practice-related project.
 The project will develop your ability to relate research concepts and topics to a clinical setting.